 # What are Cellular Automata?

-Read on, or visit the emulator.
+Read on, or skip straight to the emulator.

 # Icarus and Daedalus Tile a Wall

 Icarus and Daedalus have been hired to tile a wall with square tiles.
 The tiles come in two colors: black and white.
 The clients want the wall to be tiled in a grid one row at a time, starting at the top.
-The clients oddly don't care how the black & white tiles are arranged in the grid.
+The clients oddly don't care how the black and white tiles are arranged in the grid.

 They do some more rows like this: when they lay down a tile, they make sure it's the same color as the tile just above it.